SSBUTrainingGrounds/Tabuu-3.0/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-Name: Bug report
+name: Bug report
-About: Create a report to help improve the bot
+about: Create a report to help improve the bot
-Title: 'Bug report: [Very brief summary of the bug]'
+title: 'Bug report: [Very brief summary of the bug]'
-Labels: bug
+labels: bug
-Assignees: atomflunder
+assignees: atomflunder

 ---